 You’ll need a rolling pin, a large pastry mat or clean, dry, smooth surface, like a marble counter-top or your tabletop.

-You’ll also need all purpose flour and/or semolina, and some non-stick cooking spray if you’re using a pan or screen.
+You’ll also need all purpose flour and/or semolina, and some non-stick cooking spray if you’re using a pan or screen (update – after a bit of testing, you might not need the non-stick spray if you have enough flour on your dough).
 The method you use will determine how much of a mess you will likely create from the ingredients I just mentioned.

 Not every thin crust pizza restaurant does it the same, so I’ll try to explain a few of the ways that I have encountered thin crust pizza that I would consider the general methods.

 Feel free to do whatever works for you that you’re comfortable doing in your own kitchen.

 After all, YOU’RE the one trying to bake delicious pizza while avoiding having to call the fire department.

 1) The “Every Local Pizza Joint” Chicago Thin Crust style:

 A number of pizzerias in Chicago-land prescribe to this method: